la-haute-societe/craft-elasticsearch/README.md

 #### `blacklistedEntryTypes`
 Type: _string[]_

-An array of entry type handle of which entries should not be indexed.
+An array of entry type handles.
+Entries of those types won't be indexed.

+### Only in the configuration file

+#### `blacklistedAssetVolumes`
+Type: _string[]_

+An array of asset volume handles.
+Assets in those volumes won't be indexed.

 #### `contentExtractorCallback`